netbek/dw-analytics/docs/01-install.md

 ## Uninstall

-To remove the Docker volumes and images, run:
+To delete the Docker volumes and images, run:

 ```shell
 ./scripts/uninstall.sh